Plugins

 • Autonomous Agent (inline) - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.

-• Command: Code Interpreter - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
-This means GPT can interface with any script, application, or code.
-The plugin can also execute system commands, allowing GPT to integrate with your operating system.
-Plugins can work in conjunction to perform sequential tasks; for example, the Files plugin can write generated Python code to a file, which the Code Interpreter can execute it and return its result to GPT.
+• Code Interpreter - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
+This means model can interface with any script, application, or code.
+Plugins can work in conjunction to perform sequential tasks; for example, the Files plugin can write generated Python code to a file, which the Code Interpreter can execute it and return its result to model.

 • Context history (calendar, inline) - provides access to context history database.